Cladoniaceae: Development

-Five Cladoniaceae species have been assessed for the global IUCN Red List: Cetradonia linearis (vulnerable, 2015), Cladonia appalachiensis (endangered, 2020), Cladonia perforata (endangered, 2003), Pilophorus fibula (endangered, 2020), and Gymnoderme insulare (endangered, 2014).
-On the red list of China's macrofungi, Cladonia delavayi (vulnerable), Cladonia pseudoevansii (critically endangered), Gymnoderma coccocarpum (endangered), and Gymnoderma insulare (endangered) are the representatives of the Cladoniaceae.
+Branching in the Cladoniaceae occurs on the podetium, driven by the growth patterns of fungal meristem tissue at its tip.
+There are two main branching patterns: in one, branches emerge later from a large meristem that changes shape, while in the other, smaller meristems split early but keep their shape.
+These growth patterns help scientists understand the evolutionary relationships within Cladoniaceae.
+A shift from isotropous growth (uniform in all directions) to anisotropous growth (different in various directions) allows for more flexibility in development.
+This transition, from symmetrical to more irregular growth, may signal evolutionary adaptations.
+Despite these changes, the branching processes remain highly consistent even among species in the family that are not closely related.

 Genera

-After more than a century of discovery and research, including recent advances in understanding revealed by molecular phylogenetic studies, the Cladoniaceae encompass 17 genera and more than 550 species.
+After more than a century of discovery and research, including recent advances in understanding revealed by molecular phylogenetics studies, the Cladoniaceae encompass 18 genera and more than 500 species.
+In terms of species diversity, the Cladoniaceae stood as the tenth-largest lichen-forming fungal family by 2017.
 This is a list of the genera contained within the Cladoniaceae, based on the Catalogue of Life; this includes taxa formerly classified in the Squamarinaceae, but does not include the Stereocaulaceae.
 Following the genus name is the taxonomic authority, year of publication, and the number of species: